 Soundproofing a Loft

-It’s worth making an effort to reduce sound transfer between the new attic storey and the floor below, as the Building Regulations standard is not very rigorous.
+It’s definitely worth making an effort to reduce sound transfer between the new loft space and the floor below, as the Building Regulations standard is not very rigorous.
 Sound can travel between the attic rooms and the floor below by two means: airborne transfer and impact transfer.

 The first can be reduced by making sure the structure is airtight, taping insulation materials, and using sealant around the floor edges and under skirting boards and floorboards.
 The voids between the floor joists can be filled with high-density acoustic insulation (acoustic mineral wool) — this cannot be used around recessed spotlights.
 Using high-density cement-impregnated chipboard will also help reduce impact transfer.